Ashley0324/CASA0015-Mobile-Systems-Interactions/README2.md

 ## Flutter: Cars' Status Application
 The M-Car app puts owners in direct communication with their vehicles and energy products anytime, anywhere.
+The advantage of this project is that it allows users to manage multiple cars from different brands.

 ### Iphone Screenshots
 <img width="575" alt="Screenshot 2022-05-12 at 01 15 57" src="https://user-images.githubusercontent.com/99146042/167968621-6af669b9-d48c-4aa7-a072-646ec8a2336f.png">